JBShady/COD5-Remastered/README.md

 To be written.

 This repo is not complete.
-Need to remove unnecessary files and upload raw contents.
 Do not attempt to build.

+to do:
+- add brief instructions for building
+- delete unnecessary scripts (inside \mods directory)
+- upload raw contents
+- change list
+- update descriptions